gatsbyjs/gatsby/docs/blog/2019-03-18-releasing-new-schema-customization/index.md

 ## `createTypes`

 `createTypes` can be used to define, fix, or extend a Node's GraphQL type representation.
-Think of it like an escape hatch to politely inform Gatsby of your data's shape and give the automatically inferred shape super powers.
+Think of it like an escape hatch to politely inform Gatsby of your data's shape.

 ```js:title=gatsby-node.js
 exports.sourceNodes = ({ actions }) => {